jairus-m/dagster-sdlc/README.md

 - Fully hosted, serverless solution to execute custom ingestion code (hydrib deployments as well!)
 - Integrates well with dbt
 - All the benefits of having an orchestrator for end-to-end observability, logging, testing, and has a built-in data catalog

-## Current Status
-- Learning the foundations of dlt concepts, configs, classes, and other features by refactoring an old ELT pipeline
-- Once i have a better grasp, will move on to migrating to a dagster project and flesh out local dev/testing, project stucture, and deployoment
-- Then will introduce a dagster project with multiple dlt pipelines and dependencies

-## Outstanding Questions
-- What is the best way to implement logging within a generator?
-  - How to create a standard logging object for use across an entire repository?
-- What does deployment look like for dlt Pipelines?
-  - via GitHub actions?
-  - via serverless Dagster+?
-- How would a Dagster repo with mulitple pipelines and dependencies be organized?
-    - Mulitple code locations?
-    - One code location?
-    - What is the best structure of the repo?
-- What would the full analytics development lifecycle look like with these tools?
-    - Local dev/testing, CICD, branching, prod deployment, etc
-- How does testing work?
-    - unit tests
-    - type tests
-    - data tests
-- Will add more as they come

 # Getting Started: